Powerwall 3 Lockout/Tagout

 -

-NoteBe sure to wear required PPE prior to working on the PW3.
-Make sure this is done until the PW3 is checked for dead and verified to have 0 voltage.
+NoteBe sure to wear required PPE prior to working on the Powerwall 3.
+Make sure this is done until the Powerwall 3 is checked for dead and verified to have 0 voltage.

-- Unscrew the six fascia fasteners using a Torx T20 driver, remove the front cover, and set it aside away from the battery.
+- Use a T20 Torx driver to unscrew the six fascia fasteners and remove the front cover.
+Set it aside away from the battery.
 Support the cover as screws are removed so it does not drop and break.

 -